pnp/blog/content/post/cli-for-microsoft-365-v3-12.md

 ### New Commands

-We've continued improving the CLI, adding new commands and we\'ve introduced in the previous version.
+We've continued improving the CLI, adding new commands and we've introduced in the previous version.

 #### Create a bucket in a Microsoft Planner plan